SSF-climate/SSF/README.md

 ## Getting started
 1. Clone the repo
 2. Create virtual environments and install the necessary python packages listed above
-3. Load raw data from the google drive folder
+3. Load raw data from the google drive folder and save it in 'data'
 4. Revise configure file (cfg_target.py) to adpat to the required settings
 5. Data loading and preprocessing:
     1. Execute load_data.py to load the subset of data needed in generating forecasts